leiachung41/leiachung41.github.io/Mojs/README.md

 ## Description

-This is pratice on Mo.js that is a JavaScript library devoted to <a href="http://mojs.io/" target="_blank">Mothion for the web</a>.
+This is practice on Mo.js that is a JavaScript library devoted to [Motion for the web](http://mojs.io/).
 It offers a declarative syntax motion and the creation of elements for animation.

 ## Built with